-Great Northern Iron Ore Properties ("Trust" or "GNIOP") is a conventional nonvoting trust organized under the laws of the State of Michigan pursuant to a Trust Agreement dated December 7, 1906.
-The Trust owns interests in fee, both mineral and nonmineral lands, on the Mesabi Iron Range in northeastern Minnesota.
-The Trust's properties, which span two counties (St. Louis and Itasca) in northeastern Minnesota, extend from Hoyt Lakes on the east end of the Mesabi Iron Range to Grand Rapids on the west end of the Mesabi Iron Range.
-Many of these properties are leased to steel and mining companies that mine the mineral lands for taconite iron ore.
-The Trust has no subsidiaries.
-With the properties and offices all located in Minnesota, the Trust and matters affecting the Trust are under the jurisdiction of the Ramsey County District Court in Saint Paul, Minnesota.
+Great Northern Iron Ore Properties (“Trust” or “GNIOP”) was a conventional nonvoting trust organized under the laws of the State of Michigan pursuant to a Trust Agreement dated December 7, 1906.
+The Trustees owned interests in fee, both mineral and nonmineral lands, on the Mesabi Iron Range in northeastern Minnesota.
+The Trust’s properties, which spanned two counties (St. Louis and Itasca) in northeastern Minnesota, extended from Hoyt Lakes on the east end of the Mesabi Iron Range to Grand Rapids on the west end of the Mesabi Iron Range.
+Many of these properties were leased to steel and mining companies that mined the mineral lands for taconite iron ore.
+The Trust had no subsidiaries.
+With the properties and offices all located in Minnesota, the Trust and matters affecting the Trust were under the jurisdiction of the Ramsey County District Court (“Court”) in Saint Paul, Minnesota.

-Great Northern Iron Ore Properties represents an important chapter in Minnesota history with a presence in St. Paul and on the Mesabi Iron Range that spans over a century, and key ties to James J. Hill – railroad pioneer and founder of the Great Northern Railway Company.
+Great Northern Iron Ore Properties represented an important chapter in Minnesota history with a presence in St. Paul and on the Mesabi Iron Range that spanned over a century, and key ties to James J. Hill – railroad pioneer and founder of the Great Northern Railway Company.

 During the late 1890s, Hill’s son Louis W. Hill became interested in acquiring iron ore interests on the Mesabi Iron Range in northeastern Minnesota.
 He was confident that the iron ore shipped from these lands would prove a valuable income source of traffic for the Great Northern Railway Company.
 He also believed that the ownership of iron ore itself would add great value to Great Northern Railway and its stockholders.
 These mineral interest acquisitions were primarily titled in the name of Louis W. Hill and several other companies owned by the Lake Superior Company, Limited (“Superior”), a Michigan partnership composed of James J. Hill and some of his associates.
 At the time, a Minnesota law provided that only 5,000 acres of land may be owned by any one company, which evolved from the federal Sherman Antitrust Act.
 Consequently, it was necessary to have the lands owned by several different entities, of which James J. Hill was the primary stockholder.